Weapons Offense Lawyer Trenton, NJ

-Hard-Hitting Criminal Defense Attorney Represents Clients Charged with Weapons Offenses in Mercer County, Middlesex County, Burlington County, and Monmouth County, NJ
+Hard-Hitting Criminal Defense Attorneys Represent Clients Charged with Weapons Offenses in Mercer County, Middlesex County, and Monmouth County, NJ

 New Jersey has some of the strictest gun control laws in the country, making every weapons offense a serious crime—even if the “weapon” in question is actually an imitation weapon, such as an air gun or a paintball gun.
 Certain weapons offenses in New Jersey can carry particularly harsh penalties under the New Jersey Graves Act, found in N.J.S.A.
 2C:43-6(c).
 The Graves Act imposes a three-year period of parole ineligibility, meaning that conviction for a weapons offense can result in at least three years of prison time even for a first offender.
 The potential severity of the punishment for a weapons offense in NJ means that you need to retain the best possible Trenton weapons offenses attorney to advocate on your behalf.

-I take weapons offense charges extremely seriously in every case, and I zealously advocate to protect my clients’ rights.
-My experience working as a legal intern with the Mercer County Prosecutor’s Office has provided insight into how the prosecution thinks in these cases, and I use that experience to help my clients obtain favorable outcomes when at all possible.
-I fight to obtain reduced charges or dismissals in weapons offense cases throughout New Jersey, including in Hamilton, West Windsor, East Windsor, Robbinsville, Lawrence, Trenton, Princeton, South Brunswick, and North Brunswick, NJ.
+We take weapons offense charges extremely seriously in every case, and we zealously advocate to protect our clients’ rights.
+Some of our attorneys have experience working with the Mercer County Prosecutor’s Office providing unique insight into how the prosecution thinks in these cases, and we use that experience to help our clients obtain favorable outcomes whenever possible.
+We fight to obtain reduced charges or dismissals in weapons offense cases throughout New Jersey, including in Hamilton, West Windsor, East Windsor, Robbinsville, Lawrence, Trenton, Princeton, South Brunswick, and North Brunswick, NJ.

 Broad Range of Weapons Offense Crimes in Trenton, New Jersey